neelanjan00/harness-chaos-demo/README.md

 ## Introduction
-Simple Demo Block for Harness Chaos Engineering (standalone).
+Simple Demo Block for Harness Chaos Engineering (standalone) to show salient platform features, centered around a sample application.

 ## Environment
 The demo has been tested on GKE with Kubernetes v1.21.x.
 It should ideally work on other Kubernetes clusters equally well,